John Wolfe Barry

-Sir John Wolfe Barry KCB FRS (7 December 1836 – 22 January 1918), the youngest son of famous architect Sir Charles Barry, was an English civil engineer of the late 19th and early 20th century.
-His most famous project is Tower Bridge over the River Thames in London which was constructed between 1886 and 1894.
+Sir John Wolfe Barry KCB FRS (7 December 1836 – 22 January 1918) was an English civil engineer known for engineering Tower Bridge over the River Thames in London, which was constructed between 1886 and 1894.
+He was the youngest son of architect Sir Charles Barry.
 After receiving a knighthood in 1897, he added "Wolfe" to his inherited name in 1898 to become Sir John Wolfe Barry.

-Early career
+Early years and education

+Barry was born in London on 7 December 1836.
+He was the youngest of five sons of the architect Charles Barry and his wife, Sarah Rowsell.
+He was named after his godfather, the artist John Lewis Wolfe, and would later add ‘Wolfe’ to his surname.

-Wolfe Barry was educated at Glenalmond and King's College, London, where he was a pupil of civil engineer Sir John Hawkshaw, as was his business partner Henry Marc Brunel, son of the great Isambard Kingdom Brunel.
-Barry and Hawkshaw worked on railway bridge crossings across the Thames, among other projects.
-Brunel pursued his own business from 1871, but in 1878 went into partnership with Barry.
-Barry began his own practice in 1867, and carried out more work for the railways.
+Barry was educated at Trinity College, Glenalmond and King's College, London.

+He was a pupil of civil engineer Sir John Hawkshaw, as was his future business partner Henry Marc Brunel, son of the great Isambard Kingdom Brunel.
+Barry was assistant resident engineer for Hawkshaw on the Charing Cross and Cannon Street Railways.

+Career

+Barry started his own practice in 1867, initially carrying out more work on railway projects signposting a lifelong interest in that area of engineering.
+Over his career to 1918, he "devoted himself largely to the construction of bridges, railways, and docks."

+Partnerships

+Wolfe Barry's friend Henry Brunel had been in practice on his own account from 1871.
+In 1878 the two men went into partnership.
+In 1891 Wolfe Barry entered into partnership with his nephew Lt.
+Col. Arthur John Barry.
+In 1901, Edward Cruttwell who had been resident engineer on Blackfriars Railway Bridge and Tower Bridge resumed his relationship with Wolfe Barry when he joined Sir John Wolfe Barry and Partners as partner.

+In 1902 Wolfe Barry also joined the consulting firm of Robert White & Partners, which was renamed Wolfe Barry, Robert White & Partners (later, in 1946, renamed Sir Bruce White, Wolfe Barry and Partners).

+At Wolfe Barry's death, the partners in his firm, Sir John Wolfe Barry and Partners, were his second son Kenneth Alfred Wolfe Barry, Anthony George Lyster, past president of the Institution of Civil Engineers, and Edward Cruttwell.

+Bridge, railway and dock projects

-Tower Bridge
+Bridge projects

-However, it was Tower Bridge that made Wolfe Barry's name.
+Tower Bridge made Wolfe Barry's name.
 In 1878, architect Horace Jones first proposed a bascule bridge.
 An Act of Parliament allowing the Corporation of the City of London to build it was passed in 1885.
 Jones was appointed architect, and developed an initial scheme for which he was knighted in 1886.
 Wolfe Barry, already well-established with experience of bridges across the Thames, was introduced as the engineer for the project and with Henry Marc Brunel redesigned the mechanisms resulting in a modified plan.
 Within a month of construction starting Sir Horace Jones died, leaving Wolfe Barry and Brunel to oversee and complete the works.
 The bridge was completed in 1894.
+Wolfe Barry received a CBE for his work on Tower Bridge afterwards being styled Sir John Wolfe Barry.